 Many home designers have argued for improved environmental sustainability while citizens have advocated for universal design.
 The 2022 edition of the National Construction Code (NCC) has them both covered.
 At last, universal design meets green building.

 Sanctuary Magazine is a publication for people looking to build and renovate sustainably.
-Universal design is the focus of their latest edition.
+Universal design is the focus of their 61st edition.
 So I was delighted when the editor invited me to contribute on the topic of universal design in housing.

 Small things can made a big difference to the ease of use.
 Things like pedestals to raise washing machines off the laundry floor to minimise bending.